Illinois Compiled Statutes

 "Disaster" means an occurrence or threat of widespread or severe

-technological cause, including but not limited to fire, flood, earthquake,
+technological, or human cause, including but not limited to fire, flood, earthquake,

 wind, storm, hazardous materials spill or other water contamination requiring

 action to avert danger or damage, epidemic, air contamination, blight,

 drought, infestation, critical shortages of essential fuels and energy,

 explosion, riot, hostile military or